 Change makes the best of us feel off kilter, and it’s down to biology.
-Our bodies are still on caveman programming, which means that any stress, like changes in our lives, more often then not triggers our fight and flight response.
-This can cause an elevated heart rate and sense of danger (an outdated sense of danger, as we are no longer running from wild animals, but there you go).
+Our bodies are still on caveman programming, which means that any stress, like changes in our lives, can trigger our fight and flight response.
+This can cause an elevated heart rate and sense of danger even though the stressor is an annoying colleague and not a wild animal.

-Writing, in the form of free flowing journalling, forces the mind to quit playing hide and seek and instead show its cards.
+Writing, in the form of free flowing journalling, forces the mind to quit playing hide-and-seek.
 Writing is remarkably affective for getting clear on what you are really feeling about what’s changing for you, and also for gaining perspective.

 If you need to encourage your unconscious mind to relax onto the page, set the intention to rip up anything you write afterwards and not keep it or show it to anyone, and to not judge yourself for whatever comes out.
 In fact how about encouraging the negative?